mu-semtech/mu-cl-resources/README.md

 An example configuration to only log known update queries and known ask queries would be:

     `(defparameter *sparql:*query-log-types* '(:update :ask))`

+##### Delta-based cache clearing

+The cache of the delta service can be cleared by wiring the delta-notifier to mu-cl-resources.  mu-cl-resources will only clear the me-cache if cache-keys are being sent.
+The clear-keys which mu-cl-resources sends to the mu-cache on delta messages can be configured by setting the `*log-delta-clear-keys*` to a non-nil value.

+     (setf *log-delta-clear-keys* t)

 #### Pagination